 Amazing, right?
 I am allergic to most types of contact lenses, so I have to use daily lenses.
 For me, that’s heartbreaking because I try to live a waste-free life.
 This daily opening of a single-use plastic container just guts me. 💔

 But Bausch & Lomb teamed up with TerraCycle to recycle contact lens packaging, lenses, and even the foil tops on those pesky blister packs for FREE!
-It doesn’t matter your brand of contact lenses.
+It doesn’t matter what your brand of contact lenses is.
 Bausch & Lomb will recycle them all!

 Now I collect the lenses & packs when I travel & bring them home to be properly recycled.

 Note: You 𝗽𝗿𝗼𝗯𝗮𝗯𝗹𝘆 can’t just recycle your contact lens packaging in your regular recycling bin.
 Check with your provider, but small plastic bits like this are usually too small for your regular recycling.
 You absolutely should not throw your used lenses into the regular recycling bin or your toilet!